htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   further debugging.
   :jira:`1896`

+- Periodic policy expressions like :subcom:`periodic_remove` are now checked for during file input transfer.
+Previously, HTCondor didn't start running these checks until the file transfer was finished at the job proper started.
+  :jira:`2362`

 - We now compute the path to the proper python3 interpreter for :tool:`condor_watch_q` at compile time.
 This should not change anything, but if it does break, the guilty ticket is: